 4. Get a Shower Caddy

-If the sides of your tub or the floor of your shower balance a half-dozen conditioners or body washes, you can definitely benefit from a space-saving, clutter-busting shower caddy.
-Not only will it help organize the products in your shower or tub, but it will put everything at eye level, right where you need it.
+If the sides of your tub or the floor of your shower is crowded with a half-dozen conditioners or body washes, you’ll benefit from a clutter-busting shower caddy.
+It helps organize the products in your shower or tub and puts everything at eye level, right where you need it.

-If you have a shower-tub combo, choose an over-the-showerhead model, like a hanging shower caddy, which usually has two deep shelves, a soap dish and handy hooks for razors and washcloths.
+If you have a shower-tub combo, choose an over-the-showerhead model, like a hanging shower caddy.
+They usually have two deep shelves, a soap dish and handy hooks for razors and washcloths.
 If you have a stall shower, consider a rust-resistant tension pole caddy.
 They often have a soap dish and adjustable baskets with built-in hooks, plus there’s no installation; it securely locks in place once it’s been adjusted to the height of your ceiling.

-After you’ve thrown away any expired medications, old beauty products and ancient bottles of nail polish, wipe the inside of your medicine cabinet clean.
-Once everything is tidy, group frequently used items, such as cotton balls, dental picks, cough drops and hair clips, in individual tempered glass or plastic jars with lids, like the ones used to store spices and snacks in the kitchen.
-We’re fans of glass storage containers for corralling bathroom supplies.
+If you’re light on storage space replace a regular mirror with a medicine cabinet.
+After you’ve culled old medications, nearly empty beauty products and dried out bottles of nail polish, group like items.
+For small or loose items like cotton balls, dental picks, cough drops and hair clips, use individual tempered glass or plastic jars with lids, like the ones used to store spices and snacks in the kitchen.
+It keeps them organized and easy to find.
+Glass storage containers work well for organizing bathroom supplies.

 6. Corral Your Cosmetics

-Decluttering your makeup stash will not only free space in your bathroom, but it will also save you time in the morning to have everything stored in one place.
-As with your medicine chest, toss any spent eyeliners, dried out mascaras, old lipsticks and cracked eyeshadows.
+Decluttering your makeup stash not only frees up space in your bathroom vanity, it also saves you time in the morning to have everything stored in one place.
+Use the same criteria for tossing items are you did with your medicine cabinet, toss any spent eyeliners, dried out mascaras, old lipsticks and cracked eyeshadows.

 Once you’ve streamlined your cosmetics, arrange everything in a clear cosmetic organizer.
 They can hold make-up, as well as smaller items like cosmetic pads and tweezers.

-These workhorses take advantage of the space around and below your sink and are one of the fastest ways to maximize your bathroom’s storage potential and reduce clutter.
-While introducing a vanity requires installation, the process needn’t be expensive, time-consuming or complicated, especially if you seek out an easy-to-install model at a friendly price point, such as a single-sink bathroom vanity.
+Swap out a pedestal sink for a sink with vanity.
+It allows you to take advantage of the space around and below your sink, making it’s one of the fastest ways to maximize your bathroom’s storage potential and reduce clutter.
+While adding a bathroom vanity requires installation, the process doesn’t need to be expensive, time-consuming or complicated.
+Look for an easy-to-install model at a friendly price point, like a single-sink bathroom vanity.

 Many of our vanities are available with built-in tops and integrated sinks.
 Select one with pre-drilled holes for a faucet, making installation even easier.
-And the storage underneath allows you to keep everything from cleaning supplies to your hair dryer and extra towels tidy and out of sight — which, after all, is what all good decluttering projects hope to achieve.
+The storage underneath allows you to keep everything from cleaning supplies to your hair dryer and extra towels organized and out of sight — which, after all, is the goal of all good decluttering projects.